lethain/organize/README.md

 ## Installation

-For development
+For development:

     git clone git@github.com:lethain/organize.git
     cd organize
-    virtualenv env
+    make env
-    . ./env/bin/activate
-    pip install -r requirements.txt
-    python setup.py develop

-And then you can run the tests via
+And then you can run the tests via:

-    python tests/tests.py
+    make test

+and the stylechecks via:

+    make style

 ## Usage